sll00/memlayer-proxy/docs/tuning/operation_mode.md

 ## Overview

-`operation_mode` is a fundamental architectural choice that determines how MemLayer computes embeddings for semantic search.
+`operation_mode` is a fundamental architectural choice that determines how Memlayer computes embeddings for semantic search.
 This affects startup time, runtime performance, cost, resource usage, and deployment constraints.

 ```python
 from memlayer.wrappers.openai import OpenAI